microsoftgraph/dataconnect-solutions/solutions/mgdc-cosmos/README.md

 ## Update Azure Key Vault

 1. In your Azure Keyvault You will need to add following keys:
-2. gremlinEndpoint - Value: wss://<CosmosDB Instance Name>.gremlin.cosmos.azure.com:443/  (<CosmosDB Instance Name> is the name of your Cosmos DB instance.
+2. gremlinEndpoint - Value: wss://CosmosDBInstanceName.gremlin.cosmos.azure.com:443/  (CosmosDBInstanceName is the name of your Cosmos DB instance.)
-3. gremlinUsername - Value: /dbs/<database id>/colls/<graph id>  (Use the <database id> and <graph id> you entered in the steps above.
+3. gremlinUsername - Value: /dbs/databaseid/colls/graphid  (Use the database id and graph id you entered in the steps above.)
-4. gremlinPassword - Value: <Cosmos DB Primary Key>  (You can find this my click on Keys on the Cosmos DB OVerview screen in the Portal.)
+4. gremlinPassword - Value: CosmosDBPrimaryKey  (You can find this by click on Keys on the Cosmos DB Overview screen in the Portal.)

 ## Update Synapse Workspace

 ### Add Workspace Package to Spark Pool

 1. Download the file: [gremlinpython-3.5.1-py2.py3-none-any.whl](https://github.com/microsoftgraph/dataconnect-solutions/blob/main/solutions/mgdc-cosmos/packages/gremlinpython-3.5.1-py2.py3-none-any.whl)
+2. In your Synapse Worksapce click on **Manage** then click on **Workspace Packages**.
+3. Click on Upload at the Top.
+4. In the dialog box on the right click on the folder icon.
+Navigate to the **gremlinpython-3.5.1-py2.py3-none-any.whl** file you downloaded and click open.
+5. Click on the **Upload** button at the button of the dialog box.
-2. In the Azure portal navigate to the OVerview page for your Synapse Workspace.
+6. In the Azure portal navigate to the OVerview page for your Synapse Workspace.
-3. Click Apache Spark pools in the left menu bar, then click on the spark pool you've previously created.
+7. Click **Apache Spark pools** in the left menu bar, then click on the spark pool you've previously created.
-4. Click on Packages i the left menu bar.
+8. Click on **Packages** in the left menu bar.
+9. Click on **Select from Workspace packages**.
+10. Chick the box next to **gremlinpython-3.5.1-py2.py3-none-any.whl** the click **Select**.
+11. Click **Save** at the top.

 ### Import Python Notebook

 1. Download the file: [MGDCToCosmosDB.ipynb](https://github.com/microsoftgraph/dataconnect-solutions/blob/main/solutions/mgdc-cosmos/arm/notebook/MGDCToCosmosDB.ipynb)
-2. Inside your Azure SYnapse workspace click on the Develop icon.
+2. Inside your Azure SYnapse workspace click on the **Develop** icon.
 3. Click on the + symbol then click on Import.
 4. Navigate to and select File 1 then click Open